Japan has a culture like no other, and here are some of the key customs and traditions to look out for.

 Manners are taken very seriously in Japan, which makes it a great place to visit, but there are some things to know about eating and drinking there.

 For example, in Japan, it is common to pour the drinks of others first and wait for someone to fill your cup.
 Also, eating directly from a shared plate is seen as inappropriate.
-Walking and eating are also considered rude, and biting your food in half is frowned upon.
+Walking and eating is also considered rude, and biting your food in half is frowned upon.

 9. The tipping culture – or lack thereof